azliuu/CSE13s/hw5/DESIGN.md

             realloc array
             fclose the file after all the lines have been read
 ```
 `char **out` represents the dynamically allocated array of `char *` pointers containing each word read from the infile.
-In order to handle case issues `strupr()` can be used to guarantee the words are all capital letters ignoring case.
+In order to handle case issues `tolower() in ctypes.h` can be used to guarantee the words are all lower-case letters ignoring the case of user's input.
+Lower case also matches the entries in the vocabulary.txt file.
 As the array stores a word from each line of the infile, the array must be reallocated using `realloc` in order to fit the new word in the array.

 ```
 void free_vocabulary(char **vocabulary, size_t num_words) {